hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

 ## Value vs. reference semantics

-An important distinction between `arrays` and `Collections` is their interation with value semantics.
+An important distinction between `arrays` and `Collections` is their interaction with value semantics.
 All `arrays` (recognizable by their lowercase names) have value semantics.
 All `Collections` (recognizable by their uppercase names) have reference semantics.